 Salaries & Job Offers

-- Great place to search by job title to explore occupations and to get a snapshot of any given job on a daily basis (work activities, skills, and knowledge needed etc).
-This site also features salary information and job growth trends.
+Great place to search by job title to explore occupations, salaries, job-growth trends, and to get a snapshot of any given job on a daily basis.

-- This is based on surveys filled out by SCU grads 6 months after graduation.
+This information is based on surveys filled out by SCU grads six months after graduation.

-- You can add information relating to your education, employment history, and other factors to create accurate compensation and employment guidance.
+Add information related to your education, employment history, and other factors to create accurate compensation and guidance.

-- Are the work environment, position duties, and management style a good fit for me?
+- Are the work environment (team, culture...), position duties, and management style a good fit?

 - What is the job market like right now for current students and recent grads?